 All children learn to write through Talk for Writing.
 This scheme enables children to imitate the language they need for a particular topic orally, before reading and analysing it, and then writing their own version.
 Our classrooms display washing lines containing modelled writing, awesome vocabulary and story maps.
 Pupils enjoy memorising and recalling texts.
 Our writing lessons are fun and creative!

-Maths No Problem is a high-quality scheme which supports the teaching of maths mastery.
+White Rose Maths is a high-quality scheme which supports the teaching of maths mastery.
 Pupils master topics before moving on leading to a greater conceptual understanding.
 Struggling learners will be fully supported through accessing concrete equipment and use of visual models to support understanding.
 Confident learners will be challenged through exposure to unfamiliar problems, development of reasoning skills and by exploring multiple ways to manipulate numbers and solve problems.

 We give our students the vital background knowledge and skills required to be informed and thoughtful members of our community who understand and believe in British Values.
 We are committed to the development of positive community links and we are proud of the work pupils undertake within the community.
 The Community Curriculum is an exciting opportunity for pupils to use and expand learning outside of school.
 We have selected ten areas where by the end of the academic year children will achieve a bronze, silver or gold award: resilience, enterprise, outdoor learning, culture, the arts, sport, science, digital media, environment and healthy living.